 What is a Real Device?

-Real testing devices are the various models of mobile handsets that are used to run the website or app in order to test its functioning and behavioral patterns.
+Real testing devices are the various models of mobile handsets used to run the website or app to test its functioning and behavioral patterns.
 These are actual handsets that the end user would use.

-Generally, testing teams buy a couple of mobile handsets each with iOS, Blackberry, Android phones, tablets and iPads to test their software applications.
+Generally, testing teams buy a couple of mobile handsets with iOS, Blackberry, Android phones, tablets, and iPads to test their software applications.

 Evolution of Testing Devices: From Real to Virtual Testing Devices

 Although the results generated by testing on real devices are highly accurate, the cost of testing is on the higher side, as the company has to buy multiple devices and has to update them from time to time as new devices hit the market.